wevm/ox/site/pages/error-handling.md

 ## Usage with `neverthrow`

-You can utilize Ox's `parseError` property into custom type-safe error handling libraries like [`neverthrow`](https://github.com/supermacro/neverthrow).
+You can utilize Ox's `.ErrorType` property into custom type-safe error handling libraries like [`neverthrow`](https://github.com/supermacro/neverthrow).

 ```ts twoslash
 // @noErrors